sch3fr/StudyDump/JOURNAL.md

 I need to get more structured again.
 I'm not making much progress and I'm almost forgetting to code.
 What's happening?
 ## 10-OCT-21
 I almost forgot to code today again.
 What's wrong with me?
 I feel like I'm having strong brain fog these days.
 And I'm super tired.
 Dammit.
+## 11-OCT-21
+Almost forgot to code today, I was super busy.
+Anyway today I created new repo for all my school projects.
+Should be fun.
+Hopefuly I won't get accused of plagiarising :D.